 Cindy Ziobrowski has devoted nearly 30 to working with children and adults with developmental disabilities.
 She received her Master of Science in Special Education from SUNY Albany and has participated in advanced training at the Autism Institute and the Center for Autism and Related Disabilities.
 Cindy currently serves as the Executive Director of the Center for Autism and Related Disabilities (CARD) in Maine.

 Cindy’s extensive educational experience led to her founding Camp CARD New England, a nonprofit outdoor program for children on the autism spectrum.
 Under Cindy’s direction, Camp CARD-NE has touched the lives of hundreds of children and families.
 By focusing on teaching social skills and educating communities in the practice of inclusion, Camp CARD-NE helps developmentally disabled children and their parents “bridge the gap.”

 Cindy is a member of numerous professional organizations, including the Autism Society of America, and holds professional certifications in special education, reading, and educational consulting.
-Using a new curricula she developed on autism etiology and treatment, Cindy teaches gradate education courses at Plymouth State University and the University of Southern Maine.
+Using a new curriculum she developed on autism etiology and treatment, Cindy teaches graduate education courses at Plymouth State University and the University of Southern Maine.
 Recently, Cindy served on the training task force for Autism Respite and Resource Outreach.